platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference/_index.md

 {{% /note %}}

-See [all of the options you can use](/create-apps/app-reference/single-runtime-image.md) to define your app using a built-in image.
+See [all of the options you can use](/create-apps/app-reference/single-runtime-image.md) to define your app using a single-runtime image.

 ## Composable image (BETA)